owickstrom/wickstrom.tech/src/posts/2025-10-24-error-reporting-linear-temporal-logic.md

-The first step, like in ERL, is transforming the formula into [negation normal form](https://en.wikipedia.org/wiki/Negation_normal_form) (NNF), which means pushing down all negations into the _atoms_:
+The first step, like in ERL, is transforming the formula into [negation normal form](https://en.wikipedia.org/wiki/Negation_normal_form) (NNF), which means pushing down all negations into the atoms:

 ```rust
 enum Formula<Atom> {